Dec 282017

 In the 1880s, fields of natural gas were discovered across much of east-central Indiana, and Grant County began to grow at a dizzying pace.
 Gas City and Matthews were carved out of raw farmland and launched as speculative boom towns, each absorbing existing tiny villages.

-The earliest ancestor of this family is a George W Hayde b 1821 New Jersey.
+The earliest ancestor of a Hayde family in Indiana is a George W Hayde b 1821 New Jersey.
 He was a farmer in Ohio in 1850, a labourer in Indiana in 1860 and a pump maker in Indiana in 1864 and 1870.

 George married Mary Jane McKee in Ohio in 1847.
 (He is not the George Hade that served in the Pennsylvania cavalry in the civil war and had an invalid pension awarded in 1878).